-If NOLHM bit is cleared, the CME (or FCME) bit is masked when STOP instruction is executed to prevent a clock monitor failure.
-When coming out of STOP mode, the CME (or FCME) bit is no longer masked and the clock monitor is forced to be enabled.
-The MCU goes into limp-home mode and the VCO supplies the limp-home clock frequency to the 13-stage counter with XCLK.
-The BCSP output is forced high, MCS is forced low, and BCLK and MCLK are forced to be PCLK, which is also supplied by VCO.
+If the NOLHM bit is cleared, then the CME (or FCME) bit is masked when a STOP instruction is executed to prevent a clock monitor failure.
+When coming out of STOP mode, the MCU goes into limp-home mode where CME and FCME signals are asserted.

-A normal STOP exit sequence with a crystal oscillator requires a set DLY bit to allow for crystal oscillator stabilization.
-After a count of 4096 X clock cycles at the limp-home frequency, if the clock monitor indicates the presence of an external clock, the limp-home mode is de-asserted and the MCU exits STOP normally, using EXTALi clock.
-In the case of crystal start-up time being longer than the initial count of 4096 XCLK cycles, or in the absence of an external clock, the MCU recovers from STOP in limp-home mode, with both LHOME flag set and LHIF limp-home interrupt request set, to indicate it is not operating at the desired frequency.
+When using a crystal oscillator, a normal STOP exit sequence requires the DLY bit to be set to allow for the crystal stabilization period.

+With the 13-stage counter clocked by the VCO (at f{VCOMIN}), following a delay of 4096 XCLK cycles at the limp-home frequency, if the clock monitor indicates the presence of an external clock, the limp-home mode is de-asserted and the MCU exits STOP normally using EXTALi clock.
+Where the crystal start-up time is longer than the initial count of 4096 XCLK cycles, or in the absence of an external clock, the MCU recovers from STOP following the 4096 count in limp-home mode with both the LHOME flag set and the LHIF limp-home interrupt request set to indicate it is not operating at the desired frequency.
 Each time the 13-stage counter reaches a count of 4096 XCLK cycles, a check of the clock monitor status is performed.

-When the presence of an external clock is detected, the LHOME flag is cleared.
+When the presence of an external clock is detected, limp-home mode is exited and the LHOME flag is cleared.
 This sets the limp-home interrupt flag and if enabled by the LHIE bit, the limp-home mode interrupt is requested.